clementeferrer/clementeferrer/ReadMe.md

 # About Me:
-🔭 I’m currently working on Spatio-Temporal Statistics<br>👯 I’m looking to collaborate on Data Science Projects<br>🌱 I’m currently learning Credit Scoring<br>⚡ Fun fact: My name has the same vowel.
+🔭 I’m currently working on Spatio-Temporal Statistics, Statistics of Extremes and Machine Learning.

 ## 🌐 Socials: